Skip to main content

 The voice sounded so familiar yet… Ajabdeh turned, holding her purse close to her chest as she let out a gasp.

 “Ajabdeh!”
 He was equally surprised.
 “What are you doing here?”
 How many years had it been?
 Three?
 Four?
 Five?
 Or was it more?
 He remembered her last glimpse of that day.
-The prospect of a marriage and a bright future ahead had made her glow.
-Today she looked a little tired, tanned and older.
+The prospect of marriage and a bright future ahead had made her glow.
+Today, she looked a little tired, tanned and older.
 He remembered her glasses.
 She wore contacts now, probably.

 “The same thing you are doing.”
 She eyed his camera hanging from his neck and smiled sheepishly.
 Her smile did not reach her eyes.
 “Being a tourist.”